Skip to main content

 • Have your vision checked at least once a year.
 Glaucoma or cataracts can increase your risk of falling.

-Here are a few steps to make your home safer:
+Tips to make your home safer

 • Create a clear walking path through rooms.
 Ask someone to move the furniture so you don’t have to walk around it.